 However, if you go for proper business banking, you can build the brand for your small business.
 This can help improve relationships with vendors and allow you to build a commercial credit score.
 For all of these to happen, a reputable brand will be needed.

-When you are a freelancer, you are providing services to your clients.
+When you are self-employed as a business, you are providing services to your clients.
 And every customer may have their particular way of making a payment.
 Some may use ACH transfers, others may prefer credit cards, and so on.

 As a business owner, you need to be able to cater to the possibilities of your clients.
 By limiting them, you may actually lose their interest in your service.